February 4, 2016

 I’m not sure if I can commit to all four weekends, can I attend just one?

-No. Each weekend builds on the next and the learning community we create is an essential component of the program.
+No. Each weekend builds on the previous one, and the learning community we create is an essential component of the program.

 How does this program engage spirituality and religion?

 We understand that spirituality and religion are practiced both individually and communally; in the Undivided Leadership Program we work together to balance diverse spiritual needs of our cohort.
 We acknowledge that while many of us long for spiritual nourishment, we have also been hurt by institutional religion and are cautious about engaging in the perpetuation of religiously-sanctioned harm.
 In our time together, we share with each other our own religious and spiritual backgrounds, learn contemplative practices from our facilitators and each other, explore the pros and cons of engaging in contemplative practices inside and outside of their traditional religious frameworks, and apply an anti-oppressive lens to help us understand the difference between appropriation and sharing of contemplative practices.
 In 2019 our facilitators come from Christian and Muslim backgrounds and will be sharing practices and frameworks from these traditions.
 Participants are encouraged to explore and share practices from their own faith/ spiritual traditions.

 Undivided is a United Church sponsored program, does this mean I need to be Christian to participate?